tc39/notes/es8/2018-01/jan-23.md

 YK: you have to know what the rules are, but the more complicated they are, the more likely you are to mess up, this was hard for Rails

-MM: I’d like to propose a guiding principle — the number syntax that this accepts should be a superset of "standard number interchange" defined by JSON.
+MM: I'd like to propose a guiding principle — the number syntax that this accepts should be a superset of "standard number interchange" defined by JSON.
 (Amusing similarity to previous item on being a superset of JSON.)

 WH: Another issue is "1e20", in base 10 that's `10 ** 20`.
 If you set radix to 16 what do you get?

 WH: If you do toString with radix 36, you can get "infinity" in a couple different ways: either supplying an actual ∞ or an integer that's spelled "infinity" in base 36.

 MB: The infinity example - we can fix by not allowing case-insensitivity.
 This slide shows some hex digits - `C0FFEE` is uppercase, should that throw, and work only with `c0ffee`?
 Latter is what toString produces.

 MB: We use parseInt, if something isn't a number it produces NaN.
-With fromString we can throw for anything that toString can’t produce.
+With fromString we can throw for anything that toString can't produce.
 For nonsensical radix values, the new proposal can also be strict and throw RangeErrors.
 Legacy octal integers, we can choose to be strict and not support these.
 No need to support numeric separators either.
 The n suffix for BigInt, we wouldn't support; symmetry principle says no, and also "1n" is a valid digit with a radix of e.g. 32, so it would be ambiguous.

 MB: So does the committee want to advance to stage 1 and investigate this further, or should we not pursue this further and just say that using parseInt is fine?

 MM: I'm in favor of advancing to stage 1; I want to see what solutions emerge from this discussion

 WH: Agree.
 I support stage 1 as well.
 I'm also curious about the solutions to some of these problems.
 I was concerned I was getting dismissed bringing them up on GH.

 MB: Sorry for making you feel that way - didn't want us to focus too much on the current spec text.
 It's intentionally vague right now - I wasn't intending to go straight to Stage 4 in this form.

 DD: I'm also very happy that this will presumably clarify parseInt spec text.
 I'm hopeful in the course of defining this spec algo it'll be natural to define one for parseInt.
 It currently says "the mathematical number value corresponding to this string".

 MM: Is parseInt not clarified?